kjiang249/Coop-1-project-summary/README.md

 # Coop-1-project-summary
-Project summary for coop1 robot project
+Project summary of coop1 robot project for review